Maverick (TV series): Notable episodes

 Many episodes are humorous while others are deadly serious, and in addition to purely original scripts, producer Roy Huggins drew upon works by writers as disparate as Louis L'Amour ("Stage West") and Robert Louis Stevenson ("The Wrecker") to give the series breadth and scope.
 The various Mavericks never stopped traveling, and the show was as likely to be set on a riverboat or in New Orleans as in a Western desert or frontier saloon.
 Roy Huggins quit the series at the end of the second season due to a life-threatening bout with pneumonia, and was succeeded by writer/producer Coles Trapnell, ushering in a gradual but sharp permanent decline in ratings.
 The series had finished at No. 6 in the Nielsen ratings in the 1958–1959 second season (a coup since it was scheduled directly against and topped a roster of extremely popular series such as The Ed Sullivan Show, The Steve Allen Show and The Jack Benny Program on the other networks), then fell to No. 19 in the 1959–1960 third season and out of the top 30 during its last two seasons, after Garner had left the show.

 Home media

-Warner Home Video released all five seasons on DVD in Region 1.

-Seasons One and Two were standard DVD releases.
-Seasons Three, Four, and Five were released via their Warner Archive Collection.
-This is a manufacture-on-demand release on DVD-R discs and is available through Warner's online store and Amazon.com.

-A Television Favorites DVD of the show released, featuring three episodes.
-It was released in Standard format.